Oakleigh railway station: 20th century

 In c.
 1910, the station featured two side platforms with an additional centre track.
 By this time, the station was controlled by two signal boxes; "A" at the city end, controlling the Warrigal Road level crossing and interlocked gates, and "B", between the station and yard, controlling the latter.
 In 1915, a new station building had been constructed to the same style as Box Hill, Caulfield, Essendon, Heidelberg and Spotswood in the Melbourne area, and Castlemaine and Warragul in the country.
 A new platform was provided on the south side, plus a fifth track for engines to run around their consists.

 In March 1922, electrification was extended from Caulfield to Oakleigh, and this was extended to Dandenong during December of that same year.
 Around the same time, the Hanover Street bridge was built across the Dandenong end of the goods yard, with alterations to the passenger sidings and the run-around loop south of the station was abolished.

 Three-position signalling was extended from Carnegie to the city end of Oakleigh (exclusive) in December 1940.
 Extension of the signalling to Huntingdale and Clayton, in lieu of Winters Double Line Block safeworking, did not occur until 1970, in conjunction with the North Road (Huntingdale) grade separation project.

+Warrigal Road grade separation

 In 1968, the Warrigal Road level crossing was closed, and, in conjunction with the demolition of shops, a new road overpass was provided.
-The original Warrigal Road surface was partially retained as a slip lane to serve a handful of shops along the western boundary.
+The original Warrigal Road surface was partially retained as a slip lane to serve a handful of shops along the western boundary, and now provides access to Carlisle Crescent, Haughton Road, and limited car parking under the bridge.
 The road bridge piers were spaced to allow extension of the track from the southernmost platform in the citybound direction.

-In 1975, the track layout was drastically simplified, and both signal boxes were abolished and demolished, being replaced with a new, experimental route-setting power interlocking system located in the middle of the southern station building.
+In May 1972, a van that was on the 18:40 Traralgon goods train, which was shunting in the goods yard, derailed.
+This necessitated single line working on the Up line between Oakleigh and Caulfield, with buses used to convey passengers around the derailment site.